Clearing the Air

 A successful campaign effort requires a lot of planning and organization.
 The public needs to be educated about the health dangers of secondhand smoke and their right to breathe smokefree air in their workplaces and in indoor public places.
 The coalition should work together with the local health department and other allies to strategize for the campaign; educate the public, business owners, and local lawmakers; become well-versed with the local lawmaking process; plan ahead for implementing and enforcing the ordinance; and divide up the responsibilities associated with a smokefree air campaign.

-Use our checklist for getting started and buy our comprehensive campaign guide, Clearing the Air and the Clearing the Air Addendum.
+Begin by reviewing our short, free guide, Going Smokefree in Your Community and buying our comprehensive campaign guide, Clearing the Air and the Clearing the Air Addendum.

 1 - Assess Current Laws

 Find out what the current smokefree law is in your community.
 In some instances, there may be no laws whatsoever relating to smoking control, in which case you will be starting with a clean slate.

 Strong coalitions accurately reflect your community.
 They are broad and inclusive, with meaningful representation of the people and organizations most affected by secondhand smoke in workplaces, multi-unit housing, and public venues.

 Establish a database of contact information, not only for coalition members and supporters, but also for community organizations, business leaders, public officials, and the media.
 Keep names, addresses, and email information in one database.

 Educate then legislate!
 Before going public with your proposed law, you need to lay the groundwork for it by conducting an effective public education campaign.
 Spend an adequate amount of time - several months to a year - on a public education campaign.

 Public opinion surveys, asking residents how they feel about secondhand smoke and smokefree laws, are evidence of the demand for smokefree air and are persuasive to legislators when you approach them about a proposed law.